andreamussap/AFMussap-Tech-Shopping-List/docs/items.md

 > Each coloured block is a sub-list inside your list.

 While shopping, once you put an item into the basket, select it (~~strikethrough it~~) for you to know what's already purchased.
-For that, just tap the item.
+To select an item, just tap it.

 The selected item is sent to the end of the list of the coloured block that it belongs.

 *Example of ~~selected~ items:*